-Online ticketing doesn’t have to be difficult – read these guidelines to uncover how to easily increase ticket sales through e-commerce
+Learning how to increase ticket sales for an event doesn’t have to be difficult.
+Read these guidelines to uncover the strategies you need to easily increase ticket sales through eCommerce.

 The secret to selling more tickets online – whether it’s for sports, music, theatre or other events – can be broken down into a few surprisingly simple principles.

 What you’ll read below assumes that you’ve nailed the basics when it comes to online ticketing, such as:

 - You’ve done the work to make sure that your site is optimized for search.

 - Your email marketing campaigns are set up so that they’re not only GDPR-compliant but effectively nurturing customers both pre- and post-purchase.

 - You have an effective display and social media campaigns running to target new traffic and unconverted traffic.